Alpoc/disc_golf_form_analyzer/ReadMe.md

 - `conda install nvidia/label/cuda-12.1.0::cuda-toolkit`
 - mmcv can take a long time to install. mmcv-lite for non cuda
   - Maybe not needed `pip install mmcv`

+### Checkpoints
+- download the required checkpoints depth, pose, and  detector
+- Check the corresponding demo torchscript file for the MODEL line containing the file structure.
+  - example `sapiens_lite_host/torchscript/depth/checkpoints/sapiens_0.3b/sapiens_0.3b_render_people_epoch_100_torchscript.pt2`

+### What needs what
+- pose can be ran without det but the results suffer
+- depth requires seg